MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 When citing Open Code, it is best practice to cite:

-- The primary working repository, e.g. on GitHub.
+- A. The primary working repository, e.g. on GitHub.
 It has the most recent version of the code, including any updates since your paper was written.
-- A long-term code repository linked to a DOI, e.g. on Zenodo.
+- B. A long-term code repository linked to a DOI, e.g. on Zenodo.
 This repository contains a persistent version of the code that you used.

+### References Cited

+- Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
+Sci Data 3, 160018 (2016). [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18) (external link)